Sudan reopens airspace after end of armed mutiny; 2 killed

 The armed forces will “not allow any coup to occur,” said Burhan, adding that it’s a “shame that weapons were raised in the faces of the people.”

 The army quickly quelled the short-lived mutiny with “minimal losses,” said General Mohamed Othman al-Hussein, its chief of staff on Wednesday.
-Clashes killed two people and injured four others, including two officers, he added.
+The clashes killed two people and injured four others, including two officers, he added.

+In a separate statement, the doctors' union in Sudan reported that a father and his two children were killed when an errant artillery shell struck their home in a Khartoum suburb.
+The father was killed instantly, it said, and his 19-year-old daughter and 25-year-old son died on the way to the hospital.
+The different death tolls could not immediately be reconciled.

 After trying to persuade the renegade officers to turn over their arms, the military stormed and retook the headquarters of an intelligence agency “using the least amount of force possible,” al-Hussein said.